edisons3608/AdvancedDWPView/README.md

 # Advanced DWP View Split

-DWPSPlit is a Google Chrome extension designed to provide ease of access for Mathnasium instructors.
+DWPSPlit is a Google Chrome extension designed to increase usability of Instruction Manager and DWP 2.0 for Mathnasium instructors.

 ## Installations